...

 Proximate Cause- Defining the Scope of Liability

-While actual cause provides a direct link between the defendant’s conduct and the injury, proximate cause addresses whether the injury was a foreseeable result of the defendant’s actions.
-Proximate cause restricts liability to harms that could reasonably be foreseen of the negligent behavior.
-Courts often assess proximate cause by examining if a “reasonable person” could foresee the injury resulting from the defendant’s conduct.
+While the actual cause provides a direct link between the defendant's conduct and the injury, the proximate cause addresses whether the injury was a foreseeable result of the defendant's actions.
+Proximate cause restricts liability to harms that could reasonably be foreseen from the negligent behavior.
+Courts often assess proximate cause by examining if a "reasonable person" could foresee the injury resulting from the defendant's conduct.

 For instance, in a big truck accident case, if the trucking company did not maintain the brakes as required, but the truck accident had nothing to do with bad brakes, the failure to maintain the brakes was not a proximate cause of the collision.
 Suppose the 18-wheeler accident was a rear-end crash, and had the brakes been working properly, the crash may not have happened or would not have been as severe.
 The failure to maintain the brakes could be a cause of the wreck.